 The SAT is an extremely important test for those planning to attend college.
 It's definitely not one to neglect or ignore until the last minute.
 Preparing for the exam is the only way to make sure you're doing your best on test day.

 Well, that's all well and good, but how exactly do you study?
-It's easy to feel overwhelmed by the prospect, or else overloaded by information from from a number of different sources all claiming to have "the answer" to every one of your testing woes.
+It's easy to feel overwhelmed by the prospect, or else overloaded by information from a number of different sources all claiming to have the answer to every one of your testing woes.

 Read on for my very best suggestions on how to study for the SAT, based on my extensive experience as a tutor.
-I'll cover each step you need to take to improve, from finding the best practice tests, to setting a goal, to fine-tuning your section strategies.
-After reading, you'll know exactly how to prepare for the SAT.
+I'll cover each step you need to take to improve your score, from finding the best SAT practice tests to setting a goal to fine-tuning your section strategies.
+After reading this article, you'll know exactly how to prepare for the SAT.

 While we've got plenty of specific advice on how to study for the SAT, there are also some more general concepts that underlie all aspects of the process.